feathersjs-ecosystem/feathers-stripe/README.md

 - Feathers `find` -> Stripe `list`
 - Feathers `get` -> Stripe `retrieve`
 - Feathers `create` -> Stripe `create`
+- Feathers `update` -> Stripe `update`
 - Feathers `patch` -> Stripe `update` (in most cases).
-Some special cases include paying an invoice or an order when you pass `{pay: true}` as part of `hook.data`.
+Some special cases include paying an invoice or an order when you pass `{pay: true}` as part of `context.data`.
 See each service's code for more info.
-- Feathers `update` -> Stripe `update`
 - Feathers `remove` -> Stripe `del` (in most cases).
 Some special cases include transfers and charges create a reversal/refund.
 See each service's code for more info.

 If a method is not supported by Stripe for a given resource it is not support here as well.

 Use `params.stripe` to pass additional parameters like `expand`, `idempotencyKey`, `apiVersion`, etc to the underlying Stripe methods.

-Many methods support/require passing special properties to `hook.data` and `hook.query` to better inform the underlying stripe methods.
+Many methods support/require passing special properties to `context.data` and `context.query` to better inform the underlying stripe methods.
 You are encouraged to read the source code for each service to better understand their usage.
 For example, the `Card` service requires a `customer` to be provided.

 ```js
 const card = await app.service('stripe/cards').create({